neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 - identifier: an identifier which can be used for HTML ID generation
 - label: the label
 - node: the current node
-- value: The value to display
+- value: the value to display
-- propertyName: Name of the property to edit (of the node)
+- propertyName: name of the node property to edit
 - options: additional editor options
 - commit: a callback function when the content changes.
     - 1st argument: the new value
-    - | 2nd argument (optional): an object whose keys are to-be-triggered *saveHooks*, and the values are hook-specific options.
+    - | 2nd argument (optional): an object whose keys are to be triggered *saveHooks*, and the values are hook-specific options.
       | Example: `{'Neos.UI:Hook.BeforeSave.CreateImageVariant': nextImage}`
 - renderSecondaryInspector(inspectorIdentifier, secondaryInspectorComponentFactory):
     - 1st argument: a string identifier of the inspector; used to implement toggling of the inspector when calling this method twice.